 East Boston Harborside Community Council, East Boston

-Harborside Community Center is offering ESOL classes at the James Otis School with the ENB targeted funds for ESOL for parents/caregivers.
-This family literacy program will meet two afternoons a week, offering one beginner and one intermediate class, both with a childcare program.
-The program will use a contextualized curriculum to help parents not only learn English but to support their children’s success in school.
+ENB supports one ESOL for Entrepreneurs class in the Harborside Community Center’s evening ESOL program, and two classes at the James Otis School with targeted funds for ESOL for parents/caregivers.
+This family literacy program meets four afternoons a week, offering one beginner and one intermediate class, both with a childcare program.
+The program uses ENB’s contextualized curriculum to help parents not only learn English, but to support their children’s success in school.